The New Forest we know today is largely down to its unique history – how it has been ruled, worked and lived in over centuries.

 Smuggling in the New Forest

-In the 18th and early 19th The New Forest was also notorious as a centre of the lucrative smuggling trade.
+In the 18th and early 19th Centuries the New Forest was also notorious as a centre of the lucrative smuggling trade.

 It was a time when taxes on luxury goods like tea, brandy, and tobacco were set very high by the government.